 - Long-term contracts limit flexibility

-Key Stat: Westlaw indexes over 40,000 databases and has 3+ million reported decisions, making it the largest U.S. legal database by volume.
+Key stat: Westlaw spans more than 40,000 databases of case law, statutes, and secondary sources, making it one of the largest U.S. legal research platforms by volume.

-What it does: Lexis+ AI combines LexisNexis's comprehensive legal database with generative AI capabilities.
-It offers conversational legal research, document drafting assistance, and Practical Guidance content for transactional matters.
+What it does: Lexis+ with Protégé is the successor to Lexis+ AI, pairing LexisNexis's comprehensive database with an agentic AI assistant that reached general availability in February 2026.
+It offers conversational research, agentic drafting, and Practical Guidance content for transactional matters.

 - Practical Guidance (transactional how-to content)